idia640/presentations/week11/PITCHME.md

 There are a number of criticisms of Hofstede's model.
 For example, it is based upon aggregate data and does not apply to individuals.
 It also presumes uniformity across cultures and has issues with other sorts of validity such as construct validity in its application to interaction design.

 For this reason, we focus more on the work of Edward T. Hall.
 He was an anthropologist who also studied cross-cultural communication.
-Instead of focusing on an entire culture, he focused his attention to small moments of interaction.
+Instead of focusing on an entire culture, he focused his attention to **small moments of interaction**.
 In particular, he focused attention on communication across cultures.
-For this reason, we focus on Hall.
 However, both the works of Hofstede and Hall have value in consideration of cross-cultural design.

 Hofstede - 6 cultural dimensions.
 From: How Do Design and Culture influence Digital Marketing?https://www.conversion-uplift.co.uk/cultural-factors-in-web-design/